pixelkey/stable-diffusion-3-notebook/README.md

 - Python 3.11.8 (3.11+ should be fine)
 - `pyenv` for managing Python versions
 - `pip` for managing Python packages
+- Authozation to the Huggingface repo:
+Visit https://huggingface.co/stabilityai/stable-diffusion-3-medium and submit the form for access for your HF account.
+- You can obtain a token from your Hugging Face account settings. https://huggingface.co/settings/tokens
+- Jupyter Notebook

 ### Setting Up Python PyEnv Environment